-Harris County will be the sole subrecipient of the GLO from this MOD.
+Harris County and the Harris County Flood Control District will be the two subrecipients of the GLO from this MOD.
 Harris County, as allocated in its MOD, may enter into subrecipient and partnership arrangements with the local eligible entities through interlocal agreements or other appropriate contractual measures, to develop or implement mitigation projects.